 Director of Residence Life: The Director of Residence Life is responsible for the coordination, administration, and implementation of a comprehensive residence life program that integrates curricular learning and student growth and development.
 The Director is also responsible for, hiring/recruiting, training, and supervising staff and student leaders; and developing meaningful relationships with students, staff, administration, and faculty to help carry out the mission of the Department of Residence Life, the Division of Student Development and Success, and the University.
 The Director either directly or indirectly oversees all other Residence life staff listed below.
-Larissa Buster is the Director of Residence Life and her office is Located in Madonna Hall #107.
+Larissa Buster is the Director of Residence Life and her office is Located in Stevens Hall #107.
 E-mail Larissa at LBuster@csm.edu.

-Area Coordinator: The Area Coordinator coordinates student front desk staff and is responsible for all aspects of the residential community in Lozier Hall, a traditional residence hall of approximately 230 students, one floor of approximately 11 students at Maryview at the Villa, as well as one floor of traditional students in Madonna Hall.
-The Area Coordinator provides learning-centered programs for residential students in her areas.
+Lozier Hall Director: The Lozier Hall Director coordinates student front desk staff and is responsible for all aspects of the residential community in Lozier Hall, a traditional residence hall of approximately 230 students.
+The Lozier Hall Director provides learning-centered programs for residential students in her areas.
 She acts as an educator, developing a learning-focused model for fostering the academic, physical, and spiritual wellbeing of residents with residence hall programming and activities.
-The Area Coordinator directly supervises Lozier Resident Advisors including oversight of programming, staff development, and weekly Residence Life staff meetings.
+The Lozier Hall Director directly supervises Lozier Resident Advisors including oversight of programming, staff development, and weekly Residence Life staff meetings.
 The AC handles Residence Life-related issues, concerns, and conflicts with all residential students and serves as the primary conduct hearing officer for her areas..
 Her office is located on the 1st floor of Lozier, across from the front desk.
-Lori Boyle is the Area Coordinator and she can be reached at lboyle@csm.edu.
+Lori Boyle is the Lozier Hall Director and she can be reached at lboyle@csm.edu.